mattg42/RingingRoomApp/README.md

 It will be available soon on the App Store.

 ## About
 I had 2 clear goals in mind when I started this project: to make it easier for people to use Ringing Room on their iOS devices, and to learn more about Swift and SwiftUI.
 I am pleased to say that I achieved both of these.
-I managed to make the project using 100% SwiftUI, while making (what I think at least is) a greate UX.
+I managed to make the project using 100% SwiftUI, while making (what I think at least is) a great UX.

 ## Contributing